Jamie Lee Wilson: Collaborations and solo records

-In 2016, Wilson collaborated with Grammy Award-winning producer Dave Audé on the single Back 2 Love which peaked at No. 2 on the Billboard Club Dance Chart and No. 31 on the Billboard Hot Dance Electronic Songs Chart.
+In 2016, Wilson collaborated with Dave Audé on the single Back 2 Love which peaked at No. 2 on the Billboard Club Dance Chart and No. 31 on the Billboard Hot Dance Electronic Songs Chart.
 During the same year, Wilson was ranked No. 1 on the Los Angeles Dance Chart on ReverbNation.

-She has collaborated with ASCAP Pop Award and two-time Grammy Award-nominated songwriter and producer Tommy Faragher, Grammy Award-nominated house musician Todd Terry, Grammy Award-nominated electronic music producers Sultan & Ned Shepard, Grammy Award-nominated DJ Joachim Garraud, Grammy Award-nominated producer and DJ Stonebridge, Grammy Award-winner musician Dave Audé, and American vocalist Chris Willis.
+She has collaborated with songwriter and producer Tommy Faragher, house musician Todd Terry, electronic music producers Sultan & Ned Shepard, DJ Joachim Garraud, producer and DJ Stonebridge, musician Dave Audé, and American vocalist Chris Willis.